The Watch You Don’t Have to Think About – Vertex M100A

 Photo by Chris Antzoulis

 I’ve always said you can wear whatever watch you want with whatever outfit you want.
-But I also think there’s something quietly powerful about looking on purpose.
+But I also think there’s more power in looking purposeful.
 The more on purpose you look, the better impression you make, the more convincingly responsible you seem.

 People trust you faster when you look like you thought things through, even if you didn’t.
 But after that, it’s up to you to prove it.